Outline in Color

 Outline in Color (often abbreviated as OIC) is an American post-hardcore/rock band formed in Tulsa, Oklahoma in 2009.
 The band consists of clean vocalist and bassist Jonathan Grimes, unclean vocalist Michael Skaggs, guitarist CJ Cochran and drummer Austin McFerrin.
-They are currently signed to Thriller Records.
+They are currently unsigned.
 The band has released five albums and three EPs, two of which have reached the Billboard charts.

 History

 Formation, first EP and line-up changes (2009–2012)

 Outline in Color was formed in August 2009 by unclean vocalist Trevor Tatro, clean vocalist Jonathan Grimes, guitarists CJ Cochran and Forrest Mankins, keyboard player Michael Skaggs and drummer Austin McFerrin.
 On September 28, 2010, they self-released their first EP, produced by Joey Sturgis, with bass parts contributed by Tatro.
 The six-track self-titled comes with a cover of Lady Gaga's Bad Romance, but is also sold as a five-track digital version on iTunes, with the Lady Gaga cover being sold separately.

 In February 2011, Jonathan Grimes announced his departure from the band not wanting to tour in a band at the time.
 His replacement was K.C.
 Simonsen, who dropped out of the Berklee College of Music to join the band.
 In July, the band began recording their first full-length release.
 Initially, they planned to record it with Tom Denney, but due to schedule issues, they instead worked with Andrew Wade.
 Around November 2011, Skaggs took on the position of bass player.